-For an overview of partial backups and usage information about these options, see Section 3.3.4, "Making a Partial Backup".
+For an overview of partial backups and usage information about these legacy options, see Making a Partial Backup with the Legacy Options.

-'''

 • --include=REGEXP

-'''

 This option is for filtering InnoDB tables for backup.
 The InnoDB tables' fully qualified names are checked against the regular expression specified by the option.
-If the REGEXP matches db\name.table\name, the table is included.
-The regular expression syntax is the extended form specified in the POSIX 1003.2 standard.
-For example, --include=mydb\.t[12] matches the tables t1 and t2 in the database mydb.
+If the REGEXP matches $db_name.table_name$, the table is included.
+The regular expression syntax used is the extended form specified in the POSIX 1003.2 standard.
+For example, $--include=mydb \ t[12]$ matches the tables t1 and t2 in the database mydb.

-This option only applies to InnoDB tables created with the MySQL option innodb\file\per\table enabled (which is the default setting for MySQL 5.6 and after), in which case the tables are in separate files that can be included or excluded from the backup.
+This option only applies to InnoDB tables created with the MySQL option innodb_file_per_table enabled (which is the default setting for MySQL 5.6 and after), in which case the tables are in separate files that can be included or excluded from the backup.
 All tables in the InnoDB system tablespace are always backed up.